sequenceiq/slider/src/site/markdown/testing.md

 using the same port.
 * If a test does need to fix a port, it MUST be for a single instance of a role, and it must be different from all others.
-The assignment should be set in `org.apache.hoya.funtest.itest.PortAssignments` so as to ensure uniqueness over time.
+The assignment should be set in `org.apache.slider.funtest.itest.PortAssignments` so as to ensure uniqueness over time.
 Otherwise: use the value of `0` to allow the OS to assign free ports on demand.